There are a million and one things to do in Granada, Spain.

-15 Fun and Unique Things to Do in Granada, Spain
+15 Unusual Things to Do in Granada, Spain

 That said, you’ll love just wandering around, just saying hello to the local stray cats and admiring colorful baskets of flowers hanging out of windows while you get a serious butt-busting workout.

 While my personal Realejo self-guided tour was a result of my trying to find Plaza Joe Strummer, it was an incredible discovery.
-This traditionally Jewish barrio is absolutely covered in murals and artwork, many with political messages, and many just for the beauty.
+This traditionally Jewish barrio is absolutely covered in murals and artwork, many with political messages, and many just for the sake of art.

 Plus, wandering around this neighborhood will give you unreal views of the Sierra Nevada.

-Did you know that Joe Strummer was a huge fan of Granada?
+Did you know that Joe Strummer was a huge fan of Granada, Spain?
 I mean, if you’re a Clash fan and have listened to the song “Spanish Bombs”, you probably figured out there was some sort of connection.

 The crown jewel of Andalusia, the Alhambra is a palace and fortress that was originally constructed on top of Roman fortifications in 889 AD.
 From here the structure was left until the 13th century when the area was under Moorish rule and Nasrid emir Mohammed ben Al-Ahmar built the current iteration of the palace.

-The Alhambra is easily one of the most beautiful structures in the world, and is a must-see on your visit to Granada.
+While maybe not one of the most unusual things to do in Granada, Spain, The Alhambra is easily one of the most beautiful structures in the world and is a must-see on your visit.
 Just remember to buy your tickets well in advance (I’m talking months), as this site is a hotspot and tickets tend to sell out.

 Surrounding the Alhambra are the beautiful gardens and pathways of the Generalife.
-The Generalife is comprised of many gardens, and the architecture surrounding are an excellent mixture of classic Arab and Christian styles.
+The Generalife is comprised of many gardens, and the architecture surrounding is an excellent mixture of classic Arab and Christian styles.

-A tradition carried through since Muslim rule, Granada is home two two Hammam’s, or Arab bath houses.
-These houses provide massages, aromatherapy treatments, and many rooms with different temperatured pools.
+A tradition carried through since Muslim rule, Granada is home to two Hammam (Arab bathhouses).
+These houses provide massages, aromatherapy treatments, and many rooms with different temperature pools.